Geeksltd/Olive/docs/Services/Email.md

 }
 ```

-This configuration is enough for sending email, but if you want to create custom template for your email content you should create another M# entity in your **#Model** project and inherit from `IEmailTemplate`.
-In the code below we have create an entity named `EmailTemplate`:
+Incidentally, you can add your custom logic here too.
+These configurations are enough for sending email, but if you want to create a custom template for your email content you can create another M# entity in your **#Model** project and inherit from `IEmailTemplate`.
+In the code below we have created an entity named `EmailTemplate`:

 ```csharp
 using MSharp;